The Singing Bee (Philippine game show): To Bee Continued

 One of the hosts would provide the year the song was released, the performer, and the title of the song.
 A portion of the song is performed, and then the contestant has to attempt to sing the next line of the song.
 If correct, they will claim a seat and advance to the next round, and a new song is introduced, which the next contestant in line must attempt; if not, they have to step back, and the next person in line tries the same song.
 A song is thrown out if none of the remaining contestants get the line correct.
 The first three contestants who claim a seat advance to the next round.
+The first one, participate as purple team.
+The second one, participate as green team.
+The third one, participate as orange (from every Saturday)/blue (from weekdays) team.
+The last one, participate as blue team (which now goes to third player from weekdays).

 BeeDeoke

-The three remaining contestants try to sing a song in a fill-in-the-blank format and correctly answer 9 blanks (three blanks for each contestant).
-Each correct word is worth two points accumulated for the final round.
-After the To Bee Continued round, the contestant who accumulated the most points will get to play in the new round called 2 Beecome 1.
+The three/four remaining contestants try to sing a song in a fill-in-the-blank format and correctly answer 9 blanks (three blanks for each contestant).
+After the To Bee Continued/JumbleBee round, the contestant who accumulated the most points will get to play in the final countdown/the new round called 2 Beecome 1.
+Every contestants need to fill the every missing parts of the lyrics three times.
+First missing part filled corrected, costs 3 (from seasons 6)/2 (from seasons 7) points.
+Second missing part filled corrected, costs 6 (from seasons 6. now on filled missing third part on season 7)/4 (from seasons 7), and third missing part filled corrected, costs 6(from seasons 7)/9 (from seasons 6) points.
+For total score the host will add the previous rounds points: JumbleBee points + BeeDeoke points = Total score (from November 16, 2013 – August 8, 2014), To Bee Continued points + JumbleBee points + BeeDeoke points = Total score (from August 11–29, 2014), and To Bee Continued points + BeeDeoke points = Total score (from September 16, 2014 – February 6, 2015).
+This costs 8, 5, and 11 points (from season 6), And 4, 6, and 8 points (from season 7).

-If the champion concede their title, the first 2 high-scorers will proceed to the 2 Beecome 1 round.
+If the champion concede their title, the first 2 high-scorers will proceed to the Final Countdown (from seasons 6 from every saturdays and weekdays (except Feb 24-august 8) or 2 Beecome 1 (from season 7) round.
 But it still retain its mechanics.

 The segment first appeared in October 2008 but was discontinued after the Beekada Edition started.
 In Season 6, the segment returned and merged with Singing With The Enemy.